-If you are taking part in the special arrangements, UKVI have confirmed that you will be able to travel whilst you are waiting to collect your certificate.
-You should print your emails from the Immigration Compliance Team which confirm that you are taking part in the scheme and carry them in your hand luggage to show the Border Force Officer, if requested, when you return to the UK.
-The letter you have been given when you handed in your form may say that you should not travel, however the information we have received from UKVI confirms that you are permitted to travel during this time.
-This is why you should carry the emails you have received from the Immigration Compliance Team at Queen Mary University of London.
+If you are taking part in the special arrangements, UKVI have confirmed that you will be able to travel whilst you are waiting for your appointment.
+You should print your emails from the Immigration Compliance Team which confirm that your appointment details and carry them in your hand luggage to show the Border Force Officer, if requested, when you return to the UK.
+We recommend that you wait until you have the confirmed appointment email before you travel.